 - Part of Shumaker, Loop team on nationwide claims against Merrill Lynch for failure to pay deferred compensation to brokers.

-Mark was the primary sponsor of many pieces of high-profile legislation over the past decade, including the creation of Ohio’s public-private economic develop agency, JobsOhio, the revisions to Ohio’s motor vehicle dealer laws in light of the 2008 financial crisis, the first ever merger of two major state universities in Ohio history, the renewal of the Clean Ohio Fund, the adoption of Ohio’s dormant mineral lease law now being used extensively in the development of Ohio’s Marcellus and Utica natural gas fields, the adoption of the Ohio Trust Code, and the revisions to Ohio's partnership laws, among many others.
-Mark has also helped to write the major franchise laws in Ohio over the past decade, including the revisions to the Ohio Business Opportunity Plan Act.
+Mark was the primary sponsor of many major bills in his time in the legislation, including the creation of Ohio’s public-private economic develop agency, JobsOhio, the revisions to Ohio’s motor vehicle dealer laws in light of the 2008 financial crisis, the first ever merger of two major state universities in Ohio history, the renewal of the Clean Ohio Fund, the update of Ohio’s dormant mineral lease law now being used extensively in the development of Ohio’s Marcellus and Utica natural gas fields, the adoption of the Ohio Trust Code, and the revisions to Ohio's partnership laws, among others.
+Mark has also helped to write the major franchise laws in Ohio, including the revisions to the Ohio Business Opportunity Plan Act.
 He was also a key player in drafting the amendment to the Ohio Constitution to enable passage of the Great Lakes Compact.
 For his work, Mark has received numerous awards, including the Ohio Association of Justice "Legislator of the Year," the Council of State Government Toll Fellowship, the Ohio Nurses Association “Legislator of the Year,” the Ohio Convention and Visitors Bureau’s “Legislator of the Year,” the Vietnam Veterans of Ohio "Legislator of the Year," and the Lifeline of Ohio “Legacy Award” for his work on organ donation.
 Mark has also been named an Ohio Commodore by the Governor of Ohio and a Kentucky Colonel by the Governor of Kentucky.
 He was an Ohio Delegate to the 2008 and an Honorary Ohio Delegate to the 2012 Republican National Conventions.

 Mark is a cum laude graduate of Georgetown University and The Ohio State University College of Law, which recognized him with its Outstanding Recent Alumni Award in 2006.
 While in law school, Mark was on the Managing Board of the Ohio State Law Journal and served as President of the Student Bar Association.